eiscor/eiscor/tests/docs/TESTS.md

 - the last requirement implies that every test must also be timed
 - if random tests are used, the seed must be explicitly set

-Below is a simple example of such a test that adhears to these requirements:
+Below is a simple example of such a test that adheres to these requirements:
 ```fortran
 !!!!!!!!!!!!!!!!!!!!!!!!!!
 !